 \section{Conclusion}

-Two strategies are proposed in this paper for radar point cloud instance segmentation.
-One is end-to-end instance segmentation using SGPN, and the other is semantic segmentation based clustering by PointNet++ and DBSCAN.
-The latter strategy provides better performance in mCov and mAP and faster inferring rate.
-Compared to the baseline clustering and classification, the inference time of the latter method does not significantly increase, whereas its performance is superior.
+A strategy is proposed in this paper for sparse radar detection points based instance segmentation, i.e., semantic segmentation-based clustering by PointNet++ and DBSCAN.
+The strategy provides better performance and faster inferring rate than the end-to-end instance segmentation model designed for dense points.
+Compared to the clustering-based classification method, the inference time of the latter method does not significantly increase, whereas its performance is superior.

-An enhancement with gMLP/aMLP is introduced by tuning the model parameters and the loss functions.
-The gMLP/aMLP enhanced semantic segmentation based clustering can provide improvements in mCov and mAP, whereas the inference time only increases slightly compared to that without gMLP.
-The requirement of storage space for the enhanced model is less than $2$MB, such that the gMLP enhanced semantic segmentation based clustering strategy is feasible for the real-time embedded radar-based ADAS/AD product.
+An enhancement with gMLP/aMLP is introduced after tuning the model parameters and the loss functions.
+The gMLP/aMLP enhanced semantic segmentation-based clustering can provide improvements in mCov and mAP, whereas the inference time only increases slightly compared to that without gMLP.
+The requirement of storage space for the enhanced model is less than $2$MB, such that the gMLP enhanced semantic segmentation-based clustering strategy is feasible for the real-time embedded radar-based ADAS/AD product.
 The storage space can be reduced even further, and the proposed method still maintains performance of instance segmentation by applying the light-weight approaches, indicating that more flexibility in designing radar-based perception can be achieved.

-It should be admitted that, only detection points within single frame are used for training and predicting the instance information, even if the dataset provides sequences of radar point clouds.
-Taking point clouds of several consecutive frames simultaneously would possibly enable the model to extract features with consistent information, and facilitate the learning process.
+Taking detection points of several consecutive frames simultaneously would possibly enable the model to extract features with consistent information, and facilitate the learning process.
 This will be included in our future research.

 \ifCLASSOPTIONcaptionsoff

 \fi